wodowiesel/SDRFunk/README.md

 ### Build & Install:

-For building just use the extention-packer the extention manager.
+For building just use the extension-packer the extension manager.

 a) Install it via Chrome Extension-Site (proved)

-b) Unzip the the Package first and copy it into the extention-folder of chrome
+b) Unzip the the Package first and copy it into the extension-folder of chrome

-Path: C:\Users\YOURUSERNAME\AppData\Local\Google\Chrome\User Data\Default\Extensions\hppnkhafjpaidmcihkjgkhbeoienblkf\1.1.6_0\
+Path: 'C:\Users\YOURUSERNAME\AppData\Local\Google\Chrome\User Data\Default\Extensions\hppnkhafjpaidmcihkjgkhbeoienblkf\1.1.6_0\'

-for previous original Version use ID: miieomcelenidlleokajkghmifldohpo\1.1.5_0\
+for previous original Version use ID: 'miieomcelenidlleokajkghmifldohpo\1.1.5_0\'

-c) Use the 1.1.6.pem and *.crx installer from the package
+c) Use the 1.1.6.pem and .crx installer from the package

 d) or via Extension-Manager (in Experimental-Mode) and load the ZIP-File and activate it

-(unsecure warning because its not directly from google store)
+(unsecure warning because its not directly from Google Store)

 Permissions: Can be managed in the Details

-You can use _locals if you want, just remove the x in foldername.
+You can use _locals if you want, just remove the x in folder name.

-Javascript must be activated in your browser!
+JavaScript must be activated in your browser!

 ___